fuhan2000/AD-Lab-with-Splunk/README.md

 # AD-Lab-with-Splunk

 ## Objective
 In this project, we have set up one Active Directory Server, one Windows 10 PC, a Kali Linux that simulates an attacker, and a Splunk server running on Ubuntu.

-The project is based on <a href="https://www.youtube.com/@MyDFIR"> @MyDFIR </a> Active Directory Project (Home Lab).
+The project is based on the <a href="https://www.youtube.com/@MyDFIR">@MyDFIR</a> Active Directory Project (Home Lab).

-### Skills Learned

-- Basic introduction to Splunk
-- Basic introduction to Active Directory
-- Basic introduction to Kali Linux and Ubuntu
-- Basic intruduction to crowbar, Windows Event Code
-- Basic introduction to Atomic Red Team and MITRE ATT&CK framework

 ### Tools Used
+- VirtualBox
+- Sysmon
 - Splunk
 - Active Directory
 - Kali Linux's crowbar
 - Ubuntu
 - Atomic Red Team
+- Mitre Att&ck

-## Network Diagram
+### Network Diagram
 <img src="https://imgur.com/VsW4P2P.jpg" width="400" />

 *Ref 1: Network Diagram*

 All four VMs are in the same 192.168.100/24 network and are hosted in Virtualbox.

+Each VM has access to the internet.

+The attacker will be at Kali Linux (192.168.100.250).

+The AD Server and Windows 10 will have:
+- Splunk Universal Forwarder
+- Sysmon

+Splunk Server will be at 192.168.100.10 and will run on Ubuntu.

+### Summary of Findings

+## Lab Details
 ### Virtualbox NAT Network Settings